Welcome to today's edition of the Rush 24-7 podcast.

 Rush Limbaugh and Open Line Friday.

-You want another Stephanopoulos example.
+You want another Stephanopoulos example?

-This is this was reported in the year 2010.
+This was reported in the year 2010.

 It was in the Politico.

-Five years ago, 6.30, 7 a.m., a conference call every morning between the Obama chief of staff, Rahm Emanuel, CNN Democrat strategist Paul Bagala.
+One of the founders of Politico, John Harris, wrote that there was a conference call every morning in 2010, five years ago, 6:30, 7 a.m., a conference call every morning between the Obama chief of staff, Rom Emmanuel, CNN Democrat strategist Paul Bagala.

 He's been at CNN.

-He's not been an anchor, he's been an analyst and a strategist.
+He's been an analyst and a strategist.

 You know who else is on these conference calls?